jhou2/docs.review.ninja/index.md

 You can also type the name of the repository and click Enter.

+## Basic Workflow

+  1. Create a branch for your feature.
+  2. Write code.
+  3. Submit a pull request.
+  4. Other members of the organization review the code and comment or star code as a sign of approval.
+  5. Once everyone has reviewed it, the merge is commited.

 ## Code Review

 Click the repository you want to view.
 All pending pull requests in this repository appear in a list.

 Click a pull request to begin a code review.

 To star a review, click <i class="fa fa-star ng-scope"></i>.

 ## Configuration

+You can change your notification settings for pull requests, issues, and stars.

 To configure your settings, click <i class="fa fa-cog"></i>.

-You can change your notification settings for pull requests, issues, and stars.

 <h1 id="installation">Installation</h1>